ProbablyXS/vecr-project-new-ui/README.md

 - Smooth and responsive UI
 - Native Windows application
 - Clean and accessible design
-- Simple build with Visual Studio
+- Simple Visual Studio build and run
+- Lightweight and fast

 ---

 ## ⚙️ Requirements

+- Windows OS
-- Windows with Visual Studio installed (2019 or later)
+- Visual Studio 2019 or newer
-- .NET Framework or .NET SDK (depending on your project)
+- .NET SDK or .NET Framework (used by the project)

 ---

 ## 🛠️ Installation & Execution

-1. Clone this repository:
+1. **Clone the repository**:
    ```bash
    git clone https://github.com/ProbablyXS/vecr-project-new-ui.git